lukefleed/website/src/data/blog/memory-pt2.md

 ### The Single-Destructor Problem

-The RAII model we have described, whether in C++ or Rust, shares a fundamental structural limitation: the destructor is a single, parameterless function that returns nothing.
+The RAII model we have described, whether in C++ or Rust, shares the same structural limitation: the destructor is a single, parameterless function that returns nothing.
 When an object goes out of scope, exactly one action occurs.
 We cannot choose between alternatives.
 We cannot pass runtime information to the cleanup logic.
 We cannot receive a result from it.

 For many resources this constraint is invisible.
 A file handle has one sensible cleanup action: close the descriptor.
 A heap allocation has one cleanup action: free the memory.
 A mutex guard has one cleanup action: unlock the mutex.
 The destructor does the obvious thing, and the single-destructor model works well.